-NWHF staff identify as White, Black, Human, Multi-ethnic, American, Northern European, Croatian, German, Irish, Indonesian, Dutch, Italian, Scottish, Danish, Hispanic, Latino, Puerto Rican, Polish, English, Asian, Southeast Asian, Korean American, American Indian, Alaska Native, Pacific Islander.
+NWHF staff identify as White, Black, Human, Multi-ethnic, American, Northern European, Croatian, German, Irish, Indonesian, Dutch, Italian, Scottish, Danish, Hispanic, Latino, Puerto Rican, Polish, English, Asian, Southeast Asian, American Indian, Alaska Native, Pacific Islander.

 All of our staff members currently live in Portland, OR.

 We were born in Ketchikan, Alaska; Richmond, Virginia; Carolina, Puerto Rico; Makati Manila, Philippines; Red Bank, New Jersey; Paramount, Santa Clara and San Francisco, California; Denver, Colorado; and Bellevue, Washington.

 We grew up in Pendleton and Jacksonville, Oregon; Los Baños, Laguna, Phillippines; the Siletz Indian Reservation; an island in SE Alaska; Frankfurt, Germany; Raleigh, Fayetteville, Fort Bragg, Cary and Clemmons, North Carolina; Killeen, Texas; Las Flores, El Centro and Half Moon Bay California; Reno, Nevada; Albany, New York; Holmen, Wisconsin; Littleton, Colorado; and Lake Tapps, Lakewood, Pullman, Prescott, Vancouver and Spokane, Washington.